 He wants those companies to know more about USF and what's going on within his department.
-He's also looking inside the campus to find synergy between his department and other disciplines.
-When the talk turns to Environmental and Transportation Engineering, there is the future and the future means sustainability of resources and innovative means of transportation .

-"We have the Patel School for Global Sustainability and the Center for Urban Transportation Research.
+He's also looking inside the campus to find "We have the Patel School for Global Sustainability and the Center for Urban Transportation Research.
 And we want to forge better relationships among the three," Gunaratne said.